Freedom & Neutrality

 Austria thus had a "Day of the Flag", but not yet a national holiday like other countries.
 In 1965, the government and parliament therefore discussed which day should be celebrated as Austria's "national holiday".

-After all, establishing a national holiday is no small matter; it is about big symbols, creating identity and a suitable myth to inspire the country and unite it time and time again.
+After all, establishing a national holiday is no small matter; it is about big symbols, creating identity and a suitable myth to inspire the country and unite it again and again.

 Four highly symbolic dates to choose from